gsmith077/deck-input/README.md

 So I took what I know (python) and created a method of sending keystrokes through a web app that I can load on my deck.

-Obvious security concern: If you let arbitrary devices send arbitrary inputs, you will have arbitrary results.
+**Obvious security concern**: If you let arbitrary devices send arbitrary inputs, you will have arbitrary results.
 Use with caution and make sure you know what you're doing.